janakiramvit/ds_practice/src/array/combinations-readme.md

-How to run
+###How to run

-IDE:
+1. From IDE:

     - This is a .java file, it can pulled into the system and run from IDE.
     - Currently the input is static.

-Command prompt:
+2. Command prompt:
     - Run javac CombinePractice.java
     - Run java CombinePractice